Naxaes/tweeter/README.md

 You can download the libraries and create the tables manually, or by running `setup.py`.
 The file will download the libraries and create an `create.sql` file with all tables.
 It'll also create 4 CSV-files with compatible data for each table.

-## Remarks
-* Attributes from queries are always lowercase.